sergiy79/codecombat/Events,-subscriptions,-shortcuts.md

 * Relationships between objects are distant, varied or subject to change
 * Scripts in levels need to be able to use them, either to trigger the script or to cause an effect of the script.

-All `Coco*` subclasses support subscriptions.
+All `CocoView` subclasses support subscriptions.
 Objects subscribe on construction by default and tear them down when destroy is called.

 See the [Backbone-Mediator repository](https://github.com/chalbert/Backbone-Mediator) for more details.